 Reducing the amount of paper is part of the College’s ongoing efforts to have a more environmentally friendly and greener campus.
 Also, as a not-for-profit, taxpayer supported institution, the College is committed to recovering costs wherever possible.

-Help us figure this out.
 Feedback from the students is critical to making certain all is going well.
 Fill out the short form if you run into trouble or have questions.
 We appreciate your participation.
 Thanks!